 1. Improve IMD by reducing audio input level to NE602.
 Replace C5 by a 103 monolithic or ceramic capacitor.
 Replace R13 by a newly added 22-27 ohm and the original 330 ohm.
 Remove C6 and pick a 1-10uF electro capacitor, and make connections from C6 negative to the interconnection point of the two resistors, and from C6 positive to C5 and pin 2 of NE602 in the original pad.
+Add a 103 monolithic or ceramic capacitor at the Audio input (on the photo, it connects to both 330 ohm and 27 ohm resistors) to eliminate RF interference pickup.
 This modification will improve IMD but impact RF output power at the same audio input level, but you can adjust Pwr bar or system volume to adjust RF power.
-This modification is highly recommended.
+This modification is highly recommended to reduce adjacent channel interference to other stations.